-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 GPA Counselors will annually track and support each student's progress in completing all of the school's graduation requirements during their high school years, with intensified monitoring during the senior year.
-Student records will indicate that at least 90% of students in each GPA senior class, including each pupil subgroup, will satisfy the requirements to graduate on time with their classmates.
-Four-Year Cohort Graduation Data, as provided in Adequate Yearly Progress Reports from the California Department of GPA Counselors will annually track and support each student's progress in completing all of the school's graduation requirements during their high school years, with intensified monitoring during the senior year.
-Student records will indicate that at least 90% of students in each GPA senior class, including each pupil subgroup, will satisfy the requirements to graduate on time with their classmates.
-Four-Year Cohort Graduation Data, as provided in Adequate Yearly Progress Reports from the California Department of GPA Counselors will annually track and support each student's progress in completing all of the school's graduation requirements during their high school years, with intensified monitoring during the senior year.
-Student records will indicate that at least 90% of students in each GPA senior class, including each pupil subgroup, will satisfy the requirements to graduate on time with their classmates.
-Four-Year Cohort Graduation Data, as provided in Adequate Yearly Progress Reports from the California Department of Dago 106 of 122
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 GPA Counselors will GPA Counselors will GPA Counselors will annually track and annually track and annually track and support each support each support each student's progress in student's progress in student's progress in completing all of the completing all of the completing all of the school's graduation school's graduation school's graduation requirements during requirements during requirements during their high school their high school their high school vears, with vears, with vears, with intensified monitoring intensified monitoring intensified monitoring during the senior during the senior during the senior vear.
+Student vear.
+Student vear.
+Student records will indicate records will indicate records will indicate that at least 90% of that at least 90% of that at least 90% of students in each students in each students in each GPA senior class.
+GPA senior class.
+GPA senior class. including each pupil including each pupil including each pupil subgroup, will satisfy subgroup, will satisfy subgroup, will satisfy the requirements to the requirements to the requirements to graduate on time graduate on time graduate on time with their with their with their classmates. classmates. classmates.
+Four-Year Cohort Four-Year Cohort Four-Year Cohort Graduation Data, as Graduation Data, as Graduation Data, as provided in Adequate provided in Adequate provided in Adequate Yearly Progress Yearly Progress Yearly Progress Reports from the Reports from the Reports from the California California California

+Department of

+Department of

+Department of

+Metrics/Indicators Baseline •

+to c r

+to

-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Education, will indicate that school- wide graduation rates will exceed the District average, with a goal of exceeding the Federal target of 90% each year. • Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements.
-Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement. • Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed at least one AP course.
-Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.
-Education, will indicate that school- wide graduation rates will exceed the District average, with a goal of exceeding the Federal target of 90% each year. • Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements.
-Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement. • Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed at least one AP course.
-Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.
-Education, will indicate that school- wide graduation rates will exceed the District average, with a goal of exceeding the Federal target of 90% each year. • Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements.
-Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement. • Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed at least one AP course.
-Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.
+Education, will indicate that school-wide graduation rates will exceed the District average, with a goal of exceeding the Federal target of 90% each year.

+- Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements. - Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement. - Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed at least one AP course. - Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.

+Education, will indicate that school-wide graduation rates will exceed the District average, with a goal of exceeding the Federal target of 90% each year.

+- Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements. - Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement. - Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed at least one AP course. - Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.

+Education, will indicate that school-wide graduation rates will exceed the District average, with a goal of exceeding the Federal target of 90% each year.

+- Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed each of the A-G requirements. - Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement. - Student transcripts for all graduating seniors will indicate that at least 90% of seniors have successfully completed at least one AP course. - Students with an IEP to accommodate moderate to severe disabilities will qualify for a waiver to exempt them from this requirement.